Single serving tiramisu recipe with pasteurized eggs.

 For decoration, you can add a strawberry and another ladyfinger.

-This is the Single-Serving Tiramisu Recipe made with Bimby.
+This is the Single serving tiramisu recipe with pasteurized eggs made with the Bimby.

 Variations

-Lemon Tiramisu, just make a soaking syrup for the ladyfingers with limoncello in these proportions: for every 100 g of water 40 g of sugar, heat by stirring, and only when the syrup has cooled, add 30 ml of limoncello or lemon cream.
-For the cream, just add grated lemon zest to the base cream.
+Lemon Tiramisu, just make a soak for the ladyfingers with limoncello in these proportions: for every 100 g of water, 40 g of sugar, heat while stirring, and only when the syrup has cooled, add 30 ml of limoncello or limoncello cream.
+For the cream, simply add grated lemon zest to the base cream.

-For fruit tiramisu, especially with strawberries: prepare a syrup to soak the ladyfingers like this: for every 100 g of water, 40 g of sugar, heat by stirring.
+For fruit tiramisu, especially strawberry: prepare a syrup to soak the ladyfingers like this: for every 100 g of water, 40 g of sugar, heat while stirring.

-Only when the syrup has cooled, add 100 g of fruit juice or fruit puree.
+Only when the syrup has cooled, add 100 g of fruit juice or fruit blend.

-For the cream, make the base cream then alternate with layers of fruit salad
+For the cream, prepare the base cream then alternate with layers of fruit salad

-For both cases, you can sprinkle with white chocolate flakes, or pistachio granules, or shredded coconut.
+For both cases, you can sprinkle with white chocolate flakes, pistachio granules, or shredded coconut.

 Storage

-You can store this dessert in the fridge for up to 2 days, do not freeze
+You can store this dessert in the fridge for up to 2 days, it should not be frozen

 FAQ (Frequently Asked Questions)